Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Data and methodology

 \subsection{The foreground and background galaxy samples}

 The foreground and background galaxy samples have been extracted from the GAMA II \citep{DRIVER11,BALDRY10,BALDRY14,LISKE15} and H-ATLAS \citep{PILBRATT10,EALES10} surveys, respectively.
-Their common area covered three regions on the celestial equator at 9, 12 and 14.5 h (named G09, G12 and G15) and part of the south galactic pole, which amounts to a total of $\sim$ 207 deg$^2$.
+Their common area covered three regions on the celestial equator at 9, 12 and 14.5 h (named G09, G12 and G15) and part of the south galactic pole (SGP) region, which amounts to a total of $\sim$ 207 deg$^2$.
 These are the same samples used in \citet{GON17}, \citet{BON20} and \citet{GON21}, where a more detailed discussion of the selection procedure can be found.

-The foreground sample is made up of GAMA II sources in the common region with spectroscopic redshifts in the range $0.2<z<0.8$, resulting in $\sim$ 150000 galaxies with a median redshift of 0.28, surveyed down to a magnitude of $\sim$ 19.8 in the $r$ band.
-As studied in \cite{GON21}, the use of a photometric sample with a larger number density of sources does not seem to improve the results and has the added nuisance of redshift measurements that are not as reliable.
+In essence, the foreground sample is made up of GAMA II sources in the common region with H-ATLAS with spectroscopic redshifts in the range $0.2<z<0.8$, resulting in $\sim$ 130000 galaxies with a median redshift of 0.28 and surveyed down to a magnitude of $\sim$ 19.8 in the $r$ band.
+Figure \ref{fig:dN/dz} (in dark blue) depicts the associated redshift distribution.

-The background sample is made up of $\sim$ 58000 H-ATLAS sources in the common area, obtained via a photometric redshift selection of $1.2<z<4.0$ to ensure that there is no overlap with the foreground galaxies.
-The redshift estimation procedure, which is thoroughly described in \cite{GON17} and \cite{BON19}, consists in a $\chi^2$ fit of the photometry to the spectral energy distribution of SMM J2135-0102 \cite["the Cosmic Eyelash";][]{IVISON10,SWINBANK10}, a gravitationally-lensed submillimeter galaxy at $z=2.3$ that was shown to provide the best overall fit to H-ATLAS data \citep{LAPI11,GON12,IVISON16}.
+The background sample is made up of $\sim$ 37000 H-ATLAS sources in the common area, obtained via a photometric redshift selection of $1.2<z<4.0$ to ensure that there is no overlap with the foreground galaxies.
+The redshift estimation procedure, which is thoroughly described in \cite{GON17} and \cite{BON19}, consists of a $\chi^2$ fit of the photometry to the spectral energy distribution of SMM J2135-0102 \cite["the Cosmic Eyelash;"][]{IVISON10,SWINBANK10}, a gravitationally-lensed submillimeter galaxy at $z=2.3$ that was shown to provide the best overall fit to H-ATLAS data \citep{LAPI11,GON12,IVISON16}.
+The redshift distribution of the background sample, taking into account the effect of random errors, is depicted in light blue in Figure \ref{fig:dN/dz}.